NFDI4Chem/VibrationalSpectroscopyOntology/docs/odk-workflows/RepoManagement.md

       module_type: filter
 ```

-A ROBOT filter module is, essentially, importing all external terms declared by the your ontology (see [here](UpdateImports.md)] on how to declare external terms to be imported).
+A ROBOT filter module is, essentially, importing all external terms declared by your ontology (see [here](UpdateImports.md) on how to declare external terms to be imported).
 Note that the `filter` module does
 not consider terms/annotations from namespaces other than the base-namespace of the ontology itself.
 For example, in the
 example of GO above, only annotations / axioms related to the GO base IRI (http://purl.obolibrary.org/obo/GO_) would be considered.
 This
 behaviour can be changed by adding additional base IRIs as follows: